Another Word For THAT

 basically

-Verb : in a fundamental, essential or basic manner
+Verb : In a fundamental, essential or basic manner.

-Verb : essentially; mostly; pretty much
+Verb : Essentially; mostly; pretty much.

 realizing

-Verb : (transitive) To become aware of (a fact or situation, especially of something that has been true for a long time).
+Verb : To become aware of, understand, or appreciate (a fact or situation, especially something which has been true for some time).

 reason